-Our business is dependent upon the broad adoption of TCAR by hospitals and physicians.
+Our business is dependent upon the continued adoption of TCAR by hospitals and physicians.

-Our future growth and profitability largely depends on our ability to increase physician awareness of TCAR and on the willingness of physicians to adopt our products and TCAR, and to recommend the procedure to their patients.
+Our future growth and profitability largely depends on our ability to increase physician awareness and adoption of TCAR and on the willingness of physicians to recommend the procedure to more of their patients.
 Physicians may not use our products unless they are able to determine, based on experience, clinical data, medical society recommendations and other analyses, that our products provide a safe and effective treatment alternative for carotid artery disease.
-Even if we are able to raise awareness among physicians, physicians tend to be slow in changing their medical treatment practices and may be hesitant to select our products or TCAR for recommendation to patients for a variety of reasons, including:
+Even if we are able to raise awareness and increase adoption of TCAR among physicians, physicians tend to be slow in changing their medical treatment practices and may be hesitant to select our products or TCAR for recommendation to patients for a variety of reasons, including:

-- Long-standing relationships with competing companies and distributors that sell other products, such as stents and embolic protection devices for transfemoral carotid artery stenting, or CAS; - · Competitive response and negative selling efforts from providers of alternative carotid revascularization products; - Perceived liability risk generally associated with the use of new products and procedures; - Lack or perceived lack of sufficient clinical evidence, including long-term data, supporting clinical benefits; - Reluctance to change to or use new products and procedures;
+- Long-standing relationships with competing companies and distributors that sell other products, such as stents and embolic protection devices for CAS; - Competitive response and negative selling efforts from providers of alternative carotid revascularization products; - Perceived liability risk generally associated with the use of new products and procedures; - · Lack or perceived lack of sufficient clinical evidence, including long-term data, supporting clinical benefits; - · Familiarity and experience with CEA and reluctance to change to or use new products and procedures; and - Time commitment and skill development that may be required to gain familiarity and proficiency with TCAR and our products.

-and

-Time commitment and skill development that may be required to gain familiarity and proficiency with TCAR and our products.

 Physicians play a significant role in determining the course of a patient's treatment for carotid artery disease and, as a result, the type of treatment that will be recommended or provided to a patient.
-We focus our sales, marketing and education efforts primarily on vascular surgeons, and aim to educate referring physicians such as vascular surgeons, cardiologists, radiologists, neurologists, neurosurgeons and general practitioners regarding the patient population that would benefit from TCAR.
+We focus our sales, marketing and education efforts primarily on vascular surgeons, and aim to educate referring physicians such as cardiologists, radiologists, neurologists, and general practitioners regarding the patient population that would benefit from TCAR.
 However, we cannot assure you that we will achieve broad education or market acceptance among these practitioners.
-For example, if diagnosing physicians that serve as the primary point of contact for patients are not made aware of TCAR, they may not refer patients to physicians for treatment using our products, and those patients may instead not seek treatment at all or may be treated with alternative procedures.
+For example, if diagnosing physicians who serve as the primary point of contact for patients are not made aware of TCAR, they may not refer patients to physicians for treatment using our products, and those patients may instead not seek treatment at all or may be treated with alternative procedures.
 In addition, some physicians may choose to utilize TCAR on only a subset of their total patient population or may not adopt TCAR at all.
 If a physician experiences an adverse event in one or more of their TCAR patients or elects to convert TCAR to CEA mid-procedure, they may not continue offering and performing TCAR at the same rate or at all.
-Further, as TCAR is a new procedure, it may not fit into the workstreams of certain physicians.
-If we are not able to effectively demonstrate that TCAR is beneficial in a broad range of patients, adoption of TCAR will be limited and may not occur as rapidly as we anticipate or at all, which would have a material adverse effect on our business, financial condition and results of operations.
+Further, TCAR may not fit into the workstreams of certain physicians.
+If we are not able to effectively demonstrate that TCAR is beneficial in a broad range of patients, adoption of TCAR will be limited and may not occur as rapidly as we anticipate, which would have a material adverse effect on our business, financial condition and results of operations.
 We cannot assure you that TCAR or our products will achieve broad market acceptance among hospitals and physicians.
 Any failure of TCAR or our products to satisfy demand or to achieve meaningful market acceptance and penetration will harm our future prospects and have a material adverse effect on our business, financial condition and results of operations.